Computing Leads - Mr Pyne & Mr Fitton

 - A knowledge catcher at the beginning of each unit to assess prior knowledge and at the end of the project to review progress

-- Daily reviews to assess prior knowledge and starting points at the beginning of each lesson
+- Weekly reviews to assess prior knowledge and starting points at the beginning of each lesson

 - Low stakes end of unit quiz to assess the key knowledge and end points

-- Moderation within school using the pupils books/ work, observations and end of unit projects/outcomes using clear descriptors
+- Moderation within school using the children's books/ work, observations and end of unit projects/outcomes using clear descriptors

 - Pupil Voice

-Conversations between subject leaders and class teachers take place to ensure that standards across the curriculum are monitored and reported annually to staff, parent’s and governors
+A comprehensive monitoring cycle is developed at the beginning of each academic year.
+Looking at children's work, learning walks, pupil voice and conversations between subject leaders and class teachers take place to ensure that standards across the curriculum are monitored and reported annually to staff, parent’s and governors.
+All of the information is gathered and reviewed and is used to inform further curriculum developments and provision is adapted accordingly.

 Our Computing gallery showcases computing from our lessons and within our other curriculum areas.
 This includes screenshots and pictures of work that has been produced from across our different year groups.